PietaTony/C-Cpp_learn/Process/README.md

     5932: 5<br>
     5933: 6<br>
   <br>
-  Will receive different results depending on the number of cores in your CPU.<br>
+  Please note that you will receive different results depending on the number of cores in your CPU.<br>
   The reason of different results is caused by the PP(Parent Proccess) and P(Proccess) being executed at the same time.<br>
 </p><br>
 <br>